Uranium mining by country: India

 In 2007, India was able to extract 229 tonnes of U3O8 from its soil.

-On July 19, 2011, Indian officials announced that the Tumalapalli mine in Andhra Pradesh state of India could provide more than 170,000 tonnes of uranium.
-Production of the ore is slated to begin in 2012.

 The Department of Atomic Energy (DAE) recently discovered that the upcoming mine in Tumalapalli has close to 49,000 tonnes of uranium reserves.
 This could just be a shot in the arm for India's nuclear power aspirations as it is three times the original estimate of the area's deposits.

 Jordan

 Jordan is estimated to have inferred mineral resources of 62,000 tonnes of uranium, including 33,300 tonnes in central Jordan, and 28,700 tonnes in the Hasa-Qatrana area, plus a further 100,000 tonnes in phosphate deposits.
 No uranium has been mined from the country.

 Commonwealth of Independent States

 Kazakhstan

-Kazakhstan is the world's largest uranium producer, with some 19,477 tonnes of U3O8 (43 million pounds) in 2020, 41% of world supply.
+Kazakhstan is the world's largest uranium producer, with some 19,477 tonnes of U3O8 (43 million pounds) in 2020, 41% of the world's supply.
 In 2019 five of Kazatomprom's ISR mining groups were among the world's ten largest uranium mines.